-It is evident from the responses to the staff survey that the County Veterans Service Officers are dedicated, hard-working individuals committed to helping the veterans of this state secure the benefits to which they are entitled.
+The CVSOs are dedicated, hard-working individuals committed to helping the veterans of this state secure the benefits to which they are entitled.
 They work long hours.
 In some cases, they may work full-time hours for part-time pay.
 They are willing to travel to a veteran at their home, hospital or nursing home in order to help them.
-The Officers' actions benefit the community since the veteran benefits which the Officers help veterans obtain make their way back into the local economy.
-The County Veterans Service Officers are individuals that deserve to be adequately compensated for their services to veterans and the community.
+The officers' actions benefit the community since the veteran benefits which the officers help veterans obtain make their way back into the local economy.
+The CVSOs are individuals that deserve to be adequately compensated for their services to veterans and the community.